Why Readiness Matters More Than Speed

 If your system relies on AWS, Stripe, Twilio, or any other third-party service that handles customer data, auditors will ask how you assess and monitor those vendors.
 "We trust AWS because everyone uses AWS" is not a vendor management program.

 Fix before engaging: Build a complete subprocessor inventory.
 Document what data each vendor touches, which compliance certifications they hold (SOC 2, ISO 27001, etc.), and how you review their reports.
-Add a recurring calendar event to check for new vendor SOC 2 reports annually.
+Add a recurring calendar event to pull updated vendor SOC 2 reports annually — this review needs to happen on a schedule, not when someone remembers.

 4. Implement Logical Access Controls With Evidence